zyzand/gittest/readme.txt

 hello git,
-this is my first git.
+and this is my first git.
 end.